pouyajamali/team-14/Instructions.md

 *  From the webpage, in the top right corner, click "Extra Tool"
 *  Choose the file type you would like to open and then the file to open
 *  After editing the file, you are able to save it back.
-*  Games made with the OCTO IDE cannot be opened with our tool as it has its own special encoding that is not compatiable with our tool.
-Our tool will open other ROM files found on the internet.
+*  Games made with the OCTO IDE will open but will only show in hex code.
+*  Regualr ROM Files will open and show the instruction names of the opcode.
+   *  All games files can only be saved to text files